cabforum/smime/SBR.md

 * the lookup has been retried at least once; and
 * the domain's zone does not have a DNSSEC validation chain to the ICANN root.

+CAs MUST document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback to the CA/Browser Forum on the circumstances, and SHOULD dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
+CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.

 ### 4.2.3 Time to process certificate applications

 No stipulation.